Leadership course in London, UK

 - Team members who wish to know of the principles and practice of strategic leadership to support and complement the contribution of their leaders.

-Upon completion of this leadership training for managers course, you will be able to understand:
+Upon completion of this Leadership course, you will be able to understand:

 - Authentic leadership should underpin any form of effective leadership.